-Public Statement - 23 February 2018
+Public Statement - 22 February 2019

-Paris, 23 February 2018 - The Financial Action Task Force (FATF) is the global standard setting body for antimoney laundering and combating the financing of terrorism (AML/CFT).
-In order to protect the international financial system from money laundering and financing of terrorism (ML/FT) risks and to encourage greater compliance with the AML/CFT standards, the FATF identified jurisdictions that have strategic deficiencies and works with them to address those deficiencies that pose a risk to the international financial system.
+Paris, 22 February 2019 - The Financial Action Task Force (FATF) is the global standard-setting body for antimoney laundering and combating the financing of terrorism (AML/CFT).
+In order to protect the international financial system from money laundering and financing of terrorism (ML/FT) risks and to encourage greater compliance with the AML/CFT standards, the FATF identifies jurisdictions that have strategic deficiencies and works with them to address those deficiencies that pose a risk to the international financial system.

-Jurisdictions subject to a FATF call on its members and other jurisdictions to apply counter-measures to protect the international financial system from the on-going and substantial money laundering and terrorist financing (ML/FT) risks emanating from the DPRK.
+Jurisdiction subject to a FATF call on its members and other jurisdictions to apply counter-measures to protect the international financial system from the ongoing and substantial money laundering and financing of terrorism (ML/FT) risks.